-E. Interpretations
+E. Associated Documents

-See Appendix 1.
-The Interpretation in Appendix 1 was developed under a prior version of the Reliability Standard, CIP-002-5.1, and is being carried forward to subsequent versions.
+- See "Project 2016-02 Virtualization Implementation Plan-for CIP-002 76." - See Appendix 1.
+The Interpretation in Appendix 1 was developed under a prior version of the Reliability Standard, CIP 002-5.1, and is being carried forward to subsequent versions.